arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

   // Nicla Vision's red LED macro is LEDR pinMode(LEDR, OUTPUT);
-  // As they turn on with "LOW", initialy turn it off. digitalWrite(LEDR, HIGH);
+  // As they turn on with "LOW", initially turn it off. digitalWrite(LEDR, HIGH);

   // Defined in thingProperties.h